quan-dao/snake-robots-lateral-undulation/README.md

 #### References
-[1] Amphibot 1
+[1] A. Crespi, A. Badertscher, A. Guignard, and A. J. Ijspeert, “AmphiBotI: An amphibious snake-like robot,”Robotics and Autonomous Systems,vol. 50, no. 4, pp. 163–175, 2005.

-[2] Amphibot 2
+[2] A. J. Ijspeert and A. Crespi, “Online trajectory generation in anamphibious snake robot using a lamprey-like central pattern generatormodel,” inProceedings 2007 IEEE International Conference onRobotics and Automation.
+IEEE, apr 2007, pp. 262–268.

-[3] Virtual Chassis
+[3] D. Rollinson, A. Buchan, and H. Choset, “Virtual chassis forsnake robots: Definition and applications,”Advanced Robotics,vol. 26, no. 17, pp. 1–22, 2012.

-[4] Yang, turning motion
+[4] Changlong Ye, Shugen Ma, Bin Li, and Yuechao Wang, “Turning andside motion of snake-like robot,” inIEEE International Conferenceon Robotics and Automation, 2004.
+Proceedings.
+ICRA ’04.
+2004,vol. 5, no. January.
+IEEE, 2004, pp. 5075–5080.

-[5] Neurally
+[5] X. Wu and S. Ma, “Neurally controlled steering for collision-freebehavior of a snake robot,”IEEE Transactions on Control SystemsTechnology, vol. 21, no. 6, pp. 2443–2449, 2013.

 #### Note:

-This program runs on Windows.
+* This program runs on Windows.

-The vrep sence needs to be opened first.
+* The vrep sence needs to be opened first.
 But, don't hit the play button.
 The snake_main_rev.py will activate this sence.